Tjerk258/vesofton_otd/Documentation/Mainpage.md

 @section Debugging
 In differnt header files some debug defines are commanded out.
 By adding those defines debug in the code can be enabled or disabled.

+@section Error Error handeling
+If a error ecours the error will be printed over the uart and the error code will be printed over VGA on the screen.